dan-fritchman/fritch.mn/www/nba-mvp-title.md

 A deep learning, big data analysis.

-Using the latest advances in machine learning and artificial intelligence, leading experts at the University of California, Berkeley\* answer an age-old sports media question: *Can {Player X} Lead a Team to an NBA Title?*.
+Using the latest advances in machine learning and artificial intelligence, leading experts at the University of California, Berkeley\* answer an age-old sports media question: *Can {Player X} Lead a Team to an NBA Title?*

 A diagram of the neural network used to make these predictions: